Education Should Nurture Virtue

 “In the early days of Shen Yun most of you didn’t have a good understanding of what it was, and worried about what would become of your kids down the road [if they joined the company], when they were no longer dancing.
 They didn’t realize that it’s not my way to just utilize someone while they’re useful and then, that’s it, be done with them.
 I had to think about the kids’ future welfare.
 So I started a secondary school, a college, and a graduate program.
 At first, though, some parents were reluctant to send their kids and part with them.
 They didn’t want to part with them when they were twelve or thirteen and very limber, which is a great age at which to develop one’s technique.
 But then when the kids got to be fourteen or fifteen, the parents found that they were out of control, defiant, and argumentative, and they couldn’t deal with it anymore and quickly sent them to our school (laughter).
 But at that point the kids weren’t as flexible and had a hard time with the training at the Mountain.” (“2018 Fa Teaching Given in Washington, D.C.,” Team Yellow Translation)

 My son had just turned 12, and things were already tough.
 I couldn’t imagine what it would be like when he was 15.
-My husband and I took my son to Northern Academy for an interview.
+My husband and I took my son to the Middletown school for an interview.

-Compared to other schools with better funding, the campus at Northern Academy appeared a little plain.
+Compared to other schools with better funding, the campus appeared a little plain.
 However, in stark contrast, the students were more energetic with youthful smiles on their faces.
 While my son was being interviewed, a teacher came over to chat.
 He said the kids at the school are happy and he hears the sounds of laughter every day.
 Sometimes he has to go out and tell them to lower their voices as it could disturb teachers who were preparing for lessons.
-He said he has taught at many other schools in the past and observed that students at Northern Academy were the happiest.
+He said he has taught at many other schools in the past and observed that students at the Middletown school were the happiest.
 He added that teaching children is not a problem as long as the children were happy, as they were more apt to listen.

 We let go of some of our doubts after hearing the teacher’s introduction to the school.
 But when we saw the full-on class schedule, arranged from morning to night, we couldn’t help but wonder: With no time for play, can these kids be happy?
 Will my son become a bookworm?

 We decided to let go of our worries and give it a try.
-My son thus began studying at Northern Academy.
+My son thus began studying at the school in Middletown.

 He quickly settled into the new environment and did not complain about not having time to play.
 In fact, he loved going to school and became more cheerful.
 Naturally he did not mind following the various rules at school.
 Every week the school has an assembly to set out the behavior expected of students as well as lessons on moral values tailored towards kids of different ages.
 The moral lessons build children’s character through teaching traditional Western philosophies, such as the theories of Aristotle and so on.
 As time went by, my son became more polite at home and learned to say sorry or thank you when interrupting us or asking for help.

 My friends did not understand why we moved from the bustling greater New York area to a quiet town upstate.
 My son told them he didn’t enjoy learning in the past but now liked attending school.
-My friend was still puzzled: There’s nothing special about the curriculum at Northern Academy, and there are few recreational facilities, so how could children be happy?
+My friend was still puzzled: There’s nothing special about the curriculum at the Middletown school, and there are few recreational facilities, so how could children be happy?